David Rosand: Personal life and family

 In 2014, he died at the age of 75 in Manhattan, New York.
-He is survived by two sons, including Jonathan Rosand, Professor of Neurology at Harvard Medical School.
+He was married for 53 years to musicologist Ellen Rosand and is survived by two sons, including Jonathan Rosand, Professor of Neurology at Harvard Medical School.

 Selected works

 In a statistical overview derived from writings by and about David Rosand, OCLC/WorldCat encompasses roughly 80+ works in 170+ publications in 8 languages and 9,000+ library holdings.